ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D22 - Jan 22, 2018

 Not that much real coding today.
 Did some UX improvements to the node app I have running, and managed to solve some easy-to-intermediate challenges on hackerrank platform by the end of the day.
 Rest of the time I was reading a tech interview book, because I feel like getting a dev job soon :P

+### R1D23 - Jan 23, 2018

+Didn't have much time today, due to the last final exam tomorrow.
+Still managed to allocate ~2 hours for challenge solving at Hackerrank.
+My algorithms are getting better, I manage to solve tasks significantly faster.